CapSens/cappuccino/README.md

 - Create the gemset using `RVM`.
 - Bundle install, create, migrate and seed the database.

-Here is what the config file would look like :
+First, here is what the config file would look like :

 ```yaml
 engine: cappuccino